Blazam-App/docs.blazam.org/docsource/admin/rules.md

     * The Application Base DN is the domain root
     * The rule filter could apply to all domain admins
     * The action disables or otherwise incapacitates the account

+## Rule Expiration

+Rules can be configured with an optional expiration date.
+Once a rule reaches its expiration date, it will automatically stop executing even if it remains enabled.
+This is useful for:

+* Temporary automation during specific periods (e.g., holiday freeze, maintenance windows)
+* Time-limited business rules that should automatically deactivate
+* Testing automation with a built-in safety date

+Expired rules can be re-enabled by either removing the expiration date or setting a new future expiration date.

 ## Rule Filters
 Filters allow filtering against any default or custom Active